chelovekbeznika/ExplainingEveryString/readme.md

 Fourth, in monogame pipeline tool project in project properties select "Debug" or "Release" config and build assets project.

-Fifth, now you have in Build folder in Debug/Release subfolder builded game with assets.
+Fifth, now you have in Build folder in Debug/Release subfolder built game with assets.